+353-1-416-8900REST OF WORLD

 • ID: 5510969

-This report visually explores everyday habits and behaviours that reflect consumers' beliefs and values, linking behavioural trends with purchase and consumption habits in Morocco.
+This report visually explores everyday habits and behaviours which reflect consumers' beliefs and values, linking behavioural trends with purchase and consumption habits.

 The Consumer Values and Behaviour in Morocco report analyses factors influencing national consumer expenditure.
 Consumer lifestyles reports include coverage of: population, urban development, home ownership, household profiles, labour, income, consumer and family expenditure, health, education, eating habits, drinking habits, shopping habits, personal grooming, clothing, leisure habits, savings and investments, media, communication, transport and travel and tourism.
 Use this report to understand the factors influencing a nation's lifestyle choices.